wannesm/adsphd/README.md

                             show some info (compilation time, ...)
     draft                 : show info and compile the document as a draft
-    prelim               : generate a version of the document suitable to send to the jury.
+    tothejury          : generate a version of the document suitable to send to the jury.
 This means that the logical page is put on an A4 without info, frame, todos, ...